howowi/terraform_ec2_provisioning/README.md

   Enter a value: yes
 ```
-6) Once the deployment is successfull, you will see the public IP address of the EC2 instance as seen below.
-The public IP address can be used to SSH to the EC2 instance via the local machine.
+6) Once the deployment is successful, you will see the public IP address of the EC2 instance as seen below.
+The public IP address can be used to SSH to the EC2 instance via the client machine.
 ```
 Apply complete!
 Resources: 7 added, 0 changed, 0 destroyed.